jakearchibald/navigation-transitions/README.md

 * Can transitions/animations be reliably synchronised between documents?
 They at least share an event loop.
 * Any issues with firing transitions/animations for nested contexts?
-* What if the `Promise` passed to `transitionUntil` never resolves?
+* What if the promise passed to `transitionUntil` never resolves?
 Feels like it should have a timeout.
 * What happens on low-end devices that can't display two documents at once?
 * What if the navigation is cancelled (e.g., use of a `Content-Disposition` response header). `event.newWindow` could also cancel.
 * How does this interact with browsers that have a [back-forward cache](https://developer.mozilla.org/en-US/docs/Working_with_BFCache)?